 How much should you save?
 Your savings rate is simply the percentage of gross income you put away.
 For example, a 10% savings rate means you are investing 10% of your gross income every year.

 Related article: Saving for retirement is simple, not easy

 The savings rate in Canada has been under 5% for the past 15 years which in most cases is not enough.
-The savings rate for employees who are still part of a defined benefit pension plan typically have the highest savings rates at 15% to 20%.
+The savings rate for employees who are still part of a defined benefit pension plan typically has the highest savings rates at 15% to 20%.
 People who have Group RRSPs and Defined Contribution Pensions typically have savings rates of 6% to 12%.
-The higher the savings rates, the more likely your are to be able to retire comfortably, retire early and live a better retirement.
+The higher the savings rates, the more likely you are to be able to retire comfortably, retire early and live a better retirement.
 It’s just math.

 Related article: Savings rates are the key to defined benefit pensions

 The bottom line is to pay yourself first.
 The reality is it matters less what you invest in and more that you maintain a discipline to put away something regularly.
 If you don’t believe me, take a look at your investment statements and figure out how much of your money is money you put in versus money from growth as a result of investing.
 I don’t care if you are in your 20’s, 30’s, 40’s or 70’s; I am willing to bet that 99 times out of 100, most the money is your own money that you put in.

 The secret to wealth is to focus on being a good saver first!
 You can’t invest what you don’t save.
 Focus on your savings rate and increase it as much as you can!

 My challenge is simple.
 I challenge you to start an automatic savings plan this week either through your bank account or through your work.
 It matters less what you put away each month or each paycheque.
 What matters most is you put something away.
 I further challenge you to keep that going for at least 21 months.
 Don’t do it for me!
 Do it for you!

 Has anyone done this before and found success?
 If so, type in some words of encouragement by sharing your story below!